zeripath/java-gitea-api/docs/IssueApi.md

 IssueApi apiInstance = new IssueApi();
 String owner = "owner_example"; // String | owner of the repo
 String repo = "repo_example"; // String | name of the repo
-Integer index = 56; // Integer | index of the issue to create or update a deadline on EditDeadlineOption body = new EditDeadlineOption(); // EditDeadlineOption | try {
+Long index = 789L; // Long | index of the issue to create or update a deadline on EditDeadlineOption body = new EditDeadlineOption(); // EditDeadlineOption | try {
     IssueDeadline result = apiInstance.issueEditIssueDeadline(owner, repo, index, body);